Deaths of Kris Kremers and Lisanne Froon: Discovery of remains

 The discovery of the backpack led to new searches along the Culubre River.
 Kremers' denim shorts were found atop a rock on the opposite bank of the tributary, a few kilometres away from where Froon's backpack had been discovered.
-A rumour claimed that the shorts were found zipped and neatly folded; pictures of the shorts, published in 2021, disproved this information.
 Two months later, closer to where the backpack was discovered, a pelvis and a boot with a foot inside were found.
 Soon, at least 33 widely scattered bones were discovered along the same river bank.
 DNA testing confirmed they belonged to Kremers and Froon.
-Froon's bones still had some skin attached to them, while Kremers' bones appeared to have been bleached, something which can happen by natural means such as sun exposure.
-In total only around 10% of Froon's and 5% of Kremers' bones were found.
+In total, only around 10% of Froon's and 5% of Kremers' bones were found.

-A Panamanian forensic anthropologist later claimed that under magnification "there are no discernible scratches of any kind on the bones, neither of natural nor cultural origin – there are no marks on the bones at all".
+A Panamanian forensic anthropologist later claimed that under magnification "there are no discernible scratches of any kind on the bones, neither of natural nor cultural origin – there are no marks on the bones at all", which tended to argue against scavenging animals having scattered the remains.

+Forensic pathologist Frank van der Goot, leader of a research team investigating the deaths with the Kremers family, was quoted in Dutch media as believing violence or foul play was implausible, and the most likely explanation was Kremers and Froon became lost or disoriented while hiking and fell from one of the many cliffs in the area.